Seahawks add key pieces with Day Two picks in the 2022 NFL draft

 RENTON — The Seahawks did not take a quarterback on the second day of the NFL draft.

-But they did do a lot to continue to help whoever their quarterback will be in 2022 as they begin life without Russell Wilson, taking running back Kenneth Walker III of Michigan State and offensive tackle Abraham Lucas of Washington State.
+But they did do a lot to continue to help whoever their quarterback will be in 2022 as they begin life without Russell Wilson, taking running back Kenneth Walker III of Michigan State (second round, No. 41 overall) and offensive tackle Abraham Lucas (third round, No. 72), an Everett native who played at Archbishop Murphy High School and Washington State.

-Seattle also drafted edge rusher Boye Mafe of Minnesota as the Seahawks made three choices overall in the second and third rounds.
+Seattle also drafted edge rusher Boye Mafe of Minnesota (second round, No. 40) as the Seahawks made three choices overall in the second and third rounds.

 “We had some specific areas that we wanted to address and we addressed three of them today,” said Seahawks general manager John Schneider.